-By post to:
+By post to: By email:

-By email:

 Ada.
-National College for Digital Skills
+National College for Digital Skills info@ada.ac.uk

-info@ada.ac.uk

 Broad Lane

 London

 N15 4AG

-All Freedom of Information requests will be logged and tracked by the Vice Principal.
+All Freedom of Information requests will be logged and tracked by the Director of Finance and Data.
 This will aid identification of repeat, similar or vexatious requests.
 Multiple requests for information on a particular subject will lead to consideration for its addition to the Publication Scheme during the annual review.